adam-singer/Buckshot/external/yaml/README.md

 ## About YAML Implementation ##
-Borrowed with permission from the Dart PUB implementation, until YAML is available as a standalone lib.
+Borrowed from the Dart PUB implementation, until YAML is available as a standalone lib.

 https://github.com/dart-lang/bleeding_edge/tree/master/dart/utils/pub/yaml